rnd-forests/icommerce/README.md

 Currently, we generate the JWT token once when starting microservice and the expiry time is set to 30 days.
 We don't have the mechanism to obtain new JWT token if the current one is expired.
 We can implement additional feature to refresh the current JWT.

+We also add rate limiter to `POST /v1/orders` API to limit repeated requests to that public endpoint.

 ### Installation Guides

 This project is written in Node.js, so before you can use it, you need to install Node.js.